-Review and complete the following activities and use the examples to think about how you can embed social-emotional learning, problem solving, friendship building, and creating a caring community into your family child care home.
+Review and complete the Teaching Problem-Solving activity and use the examples to think about how you can embed social-emotional learning, problem-solving, friendship building, and creating a caring community into your family child care home.
 Share your responses with your trainer, coach or family child care administrator.

 Teaching Problem Solving

 You may be caring for children in various stages of social-emotional development.
 Intentionally planning for mixed ages of children can be challenging.
 It is important to have a clear idea of what you want the individual children to be able to do during a planned play activity.
 Read the handout, complete it, and share your plan with your trainer, coach, or family child care administrator.
 What social-emotional strategies might you embed into your activity?